Christine Blasey Ford inspired me to break my silence

 The man who attacked me will never be nominated to the Supreme Court, and I haven't had to parse my words and defend my actions before an audience of millions.
 Still, I recognize many aspects of Ford's experience: her hesitation in coming forward, her fear of humiliation and the value she's found in seeking to protect others from harm.

-It began, for me, with a single haunting detail: how Brett Kavanaugh, in Ford's description, turned up the music and covered her mouth so nobody would hear her scream.
+It began, for me, with a single haunting detail: how Brett Kavanaugh, in Ford's description, covered her mouth so nobody would hear her scream.

 I wasn't sure at first why this bothered me so much.
 Then I realized it was because, when I was assaulted as a 17-year-old high school senior from suburban Massachusetts, I was unconscious -- passed out from drinking at my first college party -- so my attacker hadn't needed to take precautions to keep me quiet.
 My haunting details were the ones I absorbed after I came to: my disheveled clothing, the soreness, the missing bra that I found hanging from a tree outside.

-Note: Correction: An earlier version of this article said Christine Blasey Ford's account was that Brett Kavanaugh turned up the music and covered her mouth.
-In last week's hearing, Ford testified that Kavanaugh or his friend Mark Judge turned up the music.